WooChulHyun/HTML_CSS_JS_CS/docs/GitBook/gitbook_on_gitHub.md

 <hr>

-First of all, because the Gitbook is based on node.js, node and npm should be installed in the system. npm is usually installed with node.js.
+First of all, because the GitBook is based on node.js, node and npm should be installed in the system. npm is usually installed with node.js.

 Now that you have npm installed on your system, install `gitbook-cli` with the following command: